falconomad/babbel-email-fe/README.md

 ***
 User can input the full name and domain nam eof the company.
 By clicking generate the mail address will be generated and displayed

 Name format -> Name shouldnt contain special characters.
-Soaces are allowed.
+Spaces are allowed.

 Domain fromat -> Shouldnt contain special chars.
 Also 'www.', 'http://' prefixes are not allowed.

 ---